h2non/rocky/README.md

   - **.route** `Route` - Expose the current running route.
 Only available in `route` type middleware
 - **req.stopReplay** `boolean` - Optional field internally checked by `rocky` to stop the request replay process.

-This alllows you way to extend or modify specific values from the middleware layer with HTTP requeest flow accurancy level, and therefore without having side-effects with other routes.
+This allows you way to extend or modify specific values from the middleware layer with HTTP request flow accuracy level, and therefore without having side-effects with other routes.

-You can use it, for instance, to replace the server target URL:
+Example replacing the target server URL:
 ```js
 rocky()
   .get('/users/:name')